YINI-lang/.github/profile/README.md

 The language specification is approaching its first stable `1.0.0` release, and parser implementations are being developed and tested against a shared test suite.

-The project is still young, so feedback, bug reports, parser comparisons, and careful review are very welcome.
+The project is still young, so feedback, bug reports, and careful review are very welcome.

-## Goals
+## Goals and design choices

 YINI focuses on:

-* Clear and readable configuration files.
+* **Clear and readable configuration files** — with `key = value` assignments, similar to classic INI files.
-* Explicit nested sections.
-* Predictable parsing rules.
-* Minimal syntax surprises.
-* Human-friendly and parser-friendly structure.
+* **Explicit nested sections** — with repeated section markers, similar in spirit to Markdown headings.
+* **Indentation-insensitive structure** — indentation is optional and may be used for readability, but does not define nesting.
+* **Predictable parsing rules** — the same input should produce the same structure across implementations.
+* **Minimal syntax surprises** — YINI prefers explicit rules over implicit rules or magic.
+* **Human-friendly and parser-friendly structure** — files should be readable for people and straightforward for tools to process.
-* Practical use in real applications and tools.
+* **Practical use in real applications and tools** — YINI is intended for application settings, CLI tools, service configuration, and project metadata.

 YINI is not intended to be clever or magical.
 The goal is a small, understandable configuration format with enough structure for serious use.